National Security Act (South Korea): Controversies

-This law restricts the activities of anti-capitalist socialist parties or pro-North Korean parties in South Korea.
-Therefore, the law has been criticized by liberals for dampening the freedom of party activities.

-Some scholars and international organizations have also expressed negative views towards the law.
-Some argue that the National Security Act has justified violations of human rights under the name of defence against the perceived threat of North Korea and that it functions as an obstacle for peaceful reunification with North Korea.

-Amnesty International reported that 90 people were charged under the law in 2011, increasing by 95.6% between 2008 and 2011.
+Amnesty International reported that 90 people were charged under the National Security Act in 2011, and that number increased by 95.6% between 2008 and 2011.
 It described the National Security Act as a tool to "harass and arbitrarily prosecute individuals and civil society organizations who are peacefully exercising their rights to freedom of expression, opinion and association" and to "remove people who are perceived to threaten established political views, to prevent people from taking part in discussions surrounding relations with North Korea."

-In 1998, Ha Young-joon, a graduate student at Hanyang University formerly active with the International Socialists movement, was tried and sentenced to 8 months in prison for having summarized and made available online Chris Harman and Alex Callinicos's main writings on South Korea's national BBS network, in violation of NSA Article 7 Clauses 1 and 5.
+In 1998, Ha Young-joon, a graduate student at Hanyang University, formerly active with the International Socialists movement, was tried and sentenced to 8 months in prison for having summarized and made available online Chris Harman and Alex Callinicos's main writings on South Korea's national BBS network, in violation of the NSA Article 7 Clauses 1 and 5.

-In 2002, a new recruit in the South Korean Army surnamed Lee, was sentenced to two years in prison for having said to fellow soldiers, "I think Korean separation is not the fault of the North Koreans but the Americans."
-The Military Prosecutor's Office could not charge him for his comment alone, but it searched the recruit's civilian home and found various illicit books and charged him in violation of the NSA under Article 7, Clauses 1 and 5.
+In 2002, a new recruit in the South Korean Army, surnamed Lee, was sentenced to two years in prison for having said to fellow soldiers, "I think Korean separation is not the fault of the North Koreans but [of] the Americans."
+The Military Prosecutor's Office could not charge him for his comment alone with violating the law, but it searched the recruit's civilian home and found various illicit books and charged him with violating the NSA under Article 7, Clauses 1 and 5.

 In 2012, Roh Su-hui was arrested after he returned from an unauthorized visit to North Korea.
 The arrest was described by NK News as "a clear but unnecessary propaganda victory" for North Korea.